-Changing my morning ritual to #InstaCoffeeHobbes has made the biggest impact on my overall happiness and productivity.
+Changing your morning ritual can make a profound impact on your overall happiness and productivity.

-Before I share my new ritual, I think it’s important to share my old one because I’m willing to bet the shirt off my back yours is eerily similar.
+Before I share my weird morning ritual, I think it’s important to share my old one because I’m willing to bet the shirt off my back yours is eerily similar.

 Wake up: Whether to an alarm or not, grab iPhone and swipe open.
 Immediately check any application showing a red notification (Twitter, Facebook, and email).